crankmanser/sphec-meter/Project_Manifest.md

     * **Issue:** The `SdManager` failed to initialize upon boot.
 The issue was incorrectly diagnosed as a hardware problem and then correctly identified as a software flaw.
 * **v2.1.14 (2025-07-25):**
     * **Status:** Complete.
-    * **Milestone:** All unit tests for the foundational cabinets (`FaultHandler`, `ConfigManager`, `DisplayManager`, `SdManager`) are passing.
+    * **Milestone:** All unit tests for the foundational cabinets (`FaultHandler`, `ConfigManager`, `DisplayManager`, `SdManager`) are now passing.
 The hardware upload and communication issues have been resolved.
 The project is no longer roadblocked and has a stable development environment.
 * **v2.1.13 (2025-07-25):**
     * **Status:** Complete.
     * **Fix:** Resolved persistent hardware-level `[upload] Error 2`.